Sam-Dragon/kafka-producer/kafka.md

 > Consumer
 - The one who consumes an event from broker(s) produced by producer
 - It can consume latest message or all messages from beginning
 - Messages in single partition is read in order but order b/w partitions is not guaranteed

+> Deserialization problem
+- If producer produces data in some format whereas consumer expects in different format data
+- To solve this, we must use "error handling deserializer class" & specify value deserializer type

 # Architecture
 - Generally, we need more than broker.
 It works on leader-follower server.